MONROE-PROJECT/Experiments/experiments/template/readme.md

 ### The experiment (sub)process
 The responsibility for this process is to:
  1. Get information from (read) the shared datastructures
  2. run the experiment
  3. save the result when finished

 ## Requirements

-These directories and files must exist and be read/writable by the user/process running the container.
+These directories and files must exist and be read/writable by the user/process running the container:
-/opt/monroe/config
+ * /opt/monroe/config
-"resultdir" (from /monroe/config see defaults above)
+ * "resultdir" (from /monroe/config see defaults above)

 ## The experiment will execute a statement similar to running curl like this